 Hannya masks are very popular in Japan, having been a prominent symbol in Japanese culture for centuries.
-Over the years, it has spread in popularity and outside of Japan, and is now known around the world.
+Over the years, the design has spread in popularity outside of Japan, and it's now known around the world.

 - The word hannya itself is the Sino-Japanese word for praina, which represents wisdom and knowledge

 - Hannya masks depict a woman so overcome with envy and vengeance that she takes on the form of a demon overcome with jealousy and anger.
 Although she has demonic characteristics, a few human traits still remain.

 - These masks are commonly used in Shinto ceremonial practices and used in traditional Japanese theatre, known as Noh Kabuki or Noh theater.
 The plays will depicts acts based on folk stories that date back centuries, some as far back as the 14 century.